Water supply and sanitation in Saudi Arabia: Independent Water and Power Producers for desalination

 In the early 2000s, Saudi Arabia began to invite the private sector not only to build, but also to finance and operate new desalination plants.
 A Water and Energy Corporation (WEC) was established as an off-taker that buys water used for municipal uses from the IWPPs through 20-year power and water purchase agreements (PWPAs).
 The government fully guarantees the payments due from WEC to the IWPPs.
 This follows the example of Persian Gulf countries, which had introduced IWPPs several years earlier.
 The first such project in Saudi Arabia was the Shoaiba III Independent Water and Power Producer (IWPP) signed in 2007 and completed in 2010.
 It is located on the Red Sea and provides water to Jiddah, Mecca and Taif.
 The second IWPP was the Jubail II project, located next to the Jubail industrial complex on the Persian Gulf coast.
 The off-taker for the industrial water is the Saudi Company Marafiq, the utility that provides power and water to the industrial cities of Jubail and Yanbu.
 Formed by Royal Decree in 2000 and established in 2003, it is owned by four public entities and seven private shareholders.

 In 2007 Saudi Arabia had plans to launch ten further IWPPs by 2016 with a total investment of $16 billion.
-However, the Saudi government changed its approach and decided to procure its plant in Ras al-Khair and other plants from contractors and to operate them through SWCC, as it had been the case before IWPPs were introduced.
+However, the Saudi government changed its approach and decided to not procure its plant in Ras al-Khair and other plants from contractors and to operate them through SWCC, as it had been the case before IWPPs were introduced.
 Ras Al-Khair was opened in 2014 as the largest desalination plant in the world, built at a cost of $7.2 billion.

 IN 2016 WEC planned to become again an offtaker for an IWPP, the Al Kahfji solar desalination plant built by Advanced Water Technology (AWT).
 AWT was the contractor of the plant and could become its operator under a proposed off-take plan.
 Another large desalination plan on the drawing board is the Jeddah 4 plant that could be implemented as an IWPP, although pre-bidding as a normal construction contract had already been initiated.

 The Water & Energy Company

-The Water & Energy Company, created in 2003, is the off-taker for desalined water produced by privately operated desalination plants.
+The Water & Energy Company, created in 2003, is the off-taker for desalinated water produced by privately operated desalination plants.
 It is jointly owned by SWCC and the Saudi Electricity Company (SEC).